coredns/coredns/middleware/kubernetes/README.md

 	* Reverse IN-ADDR entries for services.
 (Is there any value in supporting reverse lookup records?) (need tests, functionality should work based on @aledbf's code.)
 	* (done) ~~How to support label specification in Corefile to allow use of labels to indicate zone?
-(Is this even useful?)
 For example, the following configuration exposes all services labeled for the "staging" environment and tenant "customerB" in the zone "customerB.stage.local":